Catherine E. Snow: Literacy development in elementary school second-language learners

 Snow was a part of a series of studies that collected data on the language development of bilingual students.
 This study focused on elementary students who are second-language learners and the relationship between literacy in their first language which translates into literacy into their second language.
 The research involved in this study was a combination of assessments, data collected on home-language, and school records that determined students' reading ability.
 The overall project examined cross-language relationships in the classroom and at home.
 Parents were asked to fill out questionnaires about home language and family reading practices for a better insight.
 Researchers controlled a variation in teaching methods by studying children only in schools that employed Success for All.
 Lastly, the reading skills had to be carefully assessed to track the first and second language development and their relations to each other.
 Researchers examined the student's phonological segmentation, word reading skills, word recognition, and listening and reading comprehension in both Spanish and English.
 The research concluded that being orally proficient in a first-language will not be enough to develop second-language skills.
 The work suggested that children need to be literate in their first language to build second-language skills and having instructions in their first language will only be beneficial to their success.
 On top of first language instructions, teachers need to incorporate English instructions as well to build on to their student's vocabulary and spelling.

 Personal

-Catherine Snow married Michael Baum from Cedar Falls, Iowa, and they have a son, Nathaniel Baum-Snow.
-She lives in Brookline, Massachusetts with her husband.
+Catherine Snow met her husband Michael Baum from Cedar Falls, Iowa, at McGill University in Montreal.
+They have a son named Nathaniel Baum-Snow.
+She lives in Brookline, Massachusetts with Michael.